erikgahner/aas2015/README.md

 Advanced Applied Statistics provide students with the tools and knowledge required to conduct empirical analyses with relevance for academic as well as practical work.

 The course is teached together with Sune Welling Hansen and Robert Klemmensen.
-This folder containts material related to the four lectures teached by Erik Gahner Larsen.
-More specifically:
+This folder containts material related to the four lectures on experiments, matching, RDD and IV estimation.

+The content of the repository:

 - A detailed description of the course (`coursedescription.pdf`)
+- Teaching material (and .Rmd files needed to reproduce the slides)
+- Assignments provided to the students _prior_ to the lectures
+- Lab session material on R (lab 6) and matching (lab 7)
-- An overview of the required and recommended readings (with hyperlinks when possible)
+- An overview of the required and recommended readings (with links to gated and ungated versions when accessible)
-- Teaching material in the form of HTML slides and Rmd files needed to reproduce the slides

 ## Slides